NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Gunpowder Gauntlet.md

 * * *

-**Critical Success** The target takes a -2 status penalty to attack rolls against creatures other than you until the beginning of your next turn.
+**Critical Success** The target takes a –2 status penalty to attack rolls against creatures other than you until the beginning of your next turn.

-**Success** The target takes a -1 status penalty to attack rolls against creatures other than you until the beginning of your next turn.
+**Success** The target takes a –1 status penalty to attack rolls against creatures other than you until the beginning of your next turn.

 [[Feat_Feature Effects/Effect_ Gunpowder Gauntlet|Effect: Gunpowder Gauntlet]]

 *Source: Pathfinder Guns & Gears*
-*OGL*
+*ORC*